Pythonidae: Feces

-The Sukuma tribe of Tanzania have been known to use python feces in order to treat back pain.
+The Sukuma people of Tanzania have been known to use python feces in order to treat back pain.
 The feces are frequently mixed with a little water, placed on the back, and left for two to three days.

 Organs

 In Nigeria, the gallbladder and liver of a python are used to treat poison or bites from other snakes.
 The python head has been used to "appease witches".
 Many traditional African cultures believe that they can be cursed by witches.
 In order to reverse spells and bad luck, traditional doctors will prescribe python heads.

 Folklore

 In northwestern Ghana, people see pythons as a savior and have taboos to prevent the snake from being harmed or eaten.
 Their folklore states that this is because a python once helped them flee from their enemies by transforming into a log to allow them to cross a river.

-In Botswana, San ritual practices surrounding pythons date back 70,000 years.
-In San mythology the python is a sacred creature that is highly respected.
-They believe that mankind was made by a python that moved in between hills to create stream beds.

 In Benin, Vodun practitioners believe that pythons symbolize strength and the spirit of Dagbe ["to do good" in Yoruba].
 Annually, people sacrifice animals and proclaim their sins to pythons that are kept inside temples.